SelmaWaller/hotel-booking/client/README.md

 Change response message on submitted form:<br>
 • snackbar or popup message

+Enquiries and messages:<br>
+• sort by new/old<br>
+• Orange cards for new/unseen enquiries/messages

 Admin panel:<br>
 • merge enquiries, messages and establishments to one page